XanaduAI/pennylane-datasets/content/other/rydberggpt/using_this_dataset.md

 - Within that, we can also break down by the other three parameters, for more fine-tuned control over which parameter datasets are requested/downloaded.

+- Since every Rydberg atom array is square, the number of atoms for an array is the linear system size (length on a side), squared: $L^2$
+- The Rabi frequency, $omega$ for all lattices is $1$.
+-

 **Example usage**